Dictionary of Revolutionary Marxism

 matter and mind exist, but that they are “completely independent” aspects of the world, and that neither depends on the other or is an outgrowth or development of the other.
 Consequently this is supposed to be a middle position between materialism and idealism.
 However, from the Marxist, materialist standpoint dualism is itself a type of idealism, since it also denies the primacy of matter.

 One irresolvable conundrum for dualism is the simple question of how someone can raise their arm when they decide to do so.
-This is a clear case of a mental cause resulting in a physical or material result, and is totally inexplicable if mind and matter are imagined to be “completely independent” things!
+This is a clear case of a mental cause resulting in a physical or material result, and is totally inexplicable if mind and matter are imagined to be “completely independent” things.
 It can only be explained if we understand mental phenomena such as decisions to be a sort of abstract functional characterization of what at bottom are really ongoing physical, material processes in the brain and body.

-One famous version of dualism was Leibniz’s attempt to explain both mind and matter by means of a single “substance” he called “monads”.
+One famous version of dualism was Leibniz’s attempt to explain both mind and matter by means of a single mysterious “substance” he called “monads”.

-Interestingly, despite its philosophical absurdity and fundamental disagreement with materialism, dualism historically played a positive role in the promotion of materialist thought!
+Interestingly, despite its philosophical absurdity and fundamental disagreement with materialism, dualism historically played a positive role in the promotion of materialist thought.
 One of its earliest proponents was René Descartes, who argued that the body and “soul” should be considered independently.
 This allowed him to discuss the body itself in materialist terms, as a machine, and led others to do the same.
 Eventually scientifically inclined people came to realize that there was no further need for or even room for any such thing as a soul.

 DÜHRING, Eugen Karl (1833-1921)